Be efficient, be productive, be a better person, and be the WINNER!

 And COVID times will leave us terabytes of hilarious content as proof that hard times require a lot of toilet paper memes.

 Laughter is medicine.
 Proven to boost your immune system, trigger the release of your endorphins and rid you of stress.
-The real beast in our everyday hero’s journey.
+The absolute beast in our everyday hero’s journey.

 And then make somebody else laugh, heal them, since laughter is medicine, and congratulations, you are a better person.

 I grew up in a small town and was always annoyed with neighbours being up in my business constantly.
-They were like human GPS, Linkedin, Facebook and Tinder at the same time.
+They were like human GPS, Linkedin, Facebook and Tinder simultaneously.
 They knew where I was, with who and why.
 Escape was the only thing on my mind.

 Now, many years later, I miss being in a community.